 Videos are also excellent for producing viral content: video shared over social media generates 1200% more shares than images and text combined.
 Videos are also a fantastic way to demonstrate your expertise in an industry and why your products are better than your competitors.

-Instagram is ideal for sharing images and short videos that will appeal to very targeted niches and position your company as an influencer in that niche.
-With 600 million users, Instagram has a comparable user base to Twitter, but it is also different in several ways:
+Instagram is ideal for sharing images and short videos that appeal to very targeted niches and position your company as an influencer in that niche.
+With 1 Billion users every month, Instagram has far surpassed Twitter's users.

 Bottom line: Instagram is perfect for targeting young markets with visual content that builds brand awareness and distinguishes you from the competition.
 Oh, and in case you were thinking about Snapchat— you may want to reconsider.
-While Snapchat still has a large Gen Z user base, Instagram has been devouring its market share thanks to the new Instagram Stories feature.
-Snapchat use among top influencers was down 33%.
+HubSpot reported in 2017 Snapchat use among top influencers was down 33%.
 In 2019 Pew Research reports that percentage continues to drop.
 In 2018 users decreased to 27% and in February 2019 Snapchat usage hoovered around 24% as users continue to leave the platform for Instagram.

 This is an interesting one.
-Pinterest functions as a sort of online bulletin board which allows you to “pin” visual content that interests you or your audience.
+Pinterest functions as a sort of online file cabinet which allows you to “pin” visual content that interests you or your audience.
 This platform sits on the opposite end of the “bells and whistles” spectrum from Facebook; it is inherently simple.
 It’s designed only for collecting and sharing content rather than creating it— and it works.

 One thing that distinguishes Pinterest from other platforms is that its users are overwhelmingly female (80%)— although 50% of Pinterest’s new sign-ups are men.

 Here are some other eye-popping stats: